BMW Nazca C2: Nazca C2 Spider

 At the 1993 Formula One Grand Prix held in Monte Carlo, Italdesign introduced a new, slightly redesigned version of the C2 called C2 Spider.
 The car had removable glass panels instead of the semi-gullwing doors featured on the coupe, turning it into a roadster along with a modified engine cover.
 The removable parts were housed in the luggage compartment in the front of the car and could be quickly reinstalled.
 A roll bar in the colour of the car was fitted in order to reinforce the chassis to compensate for the loss of removable glass panels.
 The intake manifold of the engine was redesigned in order to allow for open air operation.
 The car was fitted with a 5.6-litres V12 engine shared with the 850CSi.
 The engine generated a maximum power output of 375 hp, a 6-speed gearbox was installed instead of the 5-speed gearbox of the coupe to better cope with the increase in power.

-Popular culture
+Pop-culture

 The Italdesign Nazca C2 featured in the PC videogame Need For Speed II: Special Edition, and the Spider appears in the PlayStation version of Need For Speed III: Hot Pursuit.

 The Italian director Carlo Vanzina chose the Nazca C2 for a scene in his 1996 film, A spasso nel tempo, together with the Aztec and the Machimoto.